iamsudip/pysub-dl/README.md

 Installation
 ------------

-Now it is a stable release so if you want to install it in your system you can do it else try it in a virtual environment.
-To install it in yur system it requires su access.
+Now it is a stable release so if you want to install it in your system it requires su/superuser access.

 To install the script do this